navpoint/DylanBennett-MS/README.md

 # DylanBennett-MS
 Dylan Bennett's Microservice

-Tips Publisher Service
-This service is a ZeroMQ Publisher that delivers random tips about video games.
-It runs on port 5556 and can be used by a ZeroMQ Subscriber to receive game-related tips.
-The tips cover both gameplay advice and library navigation guidance.

-Features
-Game Tips: Delivers random tips about gameplay and game library navigation.
-ZeroMQ: Uses the ZeroMQ PUB/SUB messaging pattern for communication.
-Dynamic Interaction: The subscriber can request a specified number of tips at a time.
+Tips Publisher Service - The Tips Publisher service is a ZeroMQ driven feature of Dylan's Video Game library.
+Tips will allow a user to request a number of tips on how to easier use the library service.
+Some tips may also give suggestions on the types of video games to play.

 Requirements
 Python 3.x
 pyzmq library for ZeroMQ
 To install the required dependencies, you can run:

-bash
-Copy
-pip install pyzmq
+    bash pip install pyzmq

 How to Run
 1. Run the Publisher Service
 In your terminal, navigate to the directory where tips.py is located and run:

-bash
-Copy
-python tips.py
+    bash python tips.py

-This will start the publisher service on port 5556, and it will continuously send random game tips.
-The service will run indefinitely, sending a tip every second.
+This will start the publisher service on port 5556, and whenever it receives a request on that port with an integer parameter it will return that number of tips.

-2. Request Tips with a Subscriber
+3. Request Tips with a Subscriber
-A ZeroMQ Subscriber (like the one we built earlier) can request a specific number of tips by sending a request to the publisher.
-The subscriber receives and displays the tips.
+A ZMQ based subscriber can send a number to the service and receive that number of tips.

-Example Subscriber:
+Example Subscriber code:

-python
-Copy
-import zmq
+    python import zmq

     def request_tips():
         num_tips = int(input("Enter the number of tips you want: "))

         context = zmq.Context()
         socket = context.socket(zmq.REQ)  # Use REQ for request

         socket.connect("tcp://localhost:5556")

         socket.send_string(str(num_tips))  # Send the number of tips

         response = socket.recv_string()  # Receive the response (tips)

         print("\nReceived tips:")
         print(response)

     if __name__ == "__main__":
         request_tips()

 How It Works:
 The subscriber asks for a certain number of tips (e.g., "How many tips do you want?").
 The subscriber sends the request to the publisher via ZeroMQ.